frccode/frccode/docs/Learn/Chapter_5/swerve_control.md

 Follow these steps:
 1. Copy the following swerve drive subsystem into your robot project.
 2. Ensure the module array order matches your kinematics setup (see [Kinematics Setup](#kinematics-setup)).
 3. Adjust CAN IDs and constants as needed for your hardware.
+Ensure the parameters align with what you defined in your swerve module class.

 Topics covered: [SwerveDriveKinematics Object](#swervedrivekinematics-object), [SwerveModuleState](#swervemodulestate), [ChassisSpeeds](#chassisspeeds), [Speed Desaturation](#speed-desaturation), [Wheel Optimization](#wheel-optimization)